jharwell/sierra/docs/src/usage/examples.rst

    --no-master-node \

 This will run a batch of 4 experiments using a correlated random walk controller (CRW) on the turtlebot3.
-Swarm size will be varied from 1,2,3,4,5,6.
+Population size will be varied from 1,2,3,4,5,6.
 Within each experiment, 4 experimental runs will be conducted with each swarm size.
 SIERRA will pause for 60 seconds between runs so you can reset the robot's positions and environment before continuing with the next run. ``turtlebots3.txt`` contains the IP addresses of all 6 robots in the swarm (SIERRA may use different combinations of these if the swarm size is < 6).
 For these experiments, no master node is needed, so it is disabled.
 After all runs have completed and SIERRA finishes stages 3 and 4, you can go to ``$HOME/exp`` and find all the simulation outputs.
 For an explanation of SIERRA's runtime directory tree, see :ref:`ln-sierra-usage-runtime-exp-tree`.